ARTISTRY FROM THE PAST

 Whiting & Davis

 Whiting & Davis was founded in 1876 in Massachusetts and started by producing woven mesh evening bags.
 By 1907, they started to create jewelry inspired by Victorian and Art Nouveau influences.
-Whiting & Davis’s mesh chokers are still popular to this day, however, the most sought out piece from this company remains to be mesh bangles adorned with snake heads.
-Whiting & Davis ceased jewelry production in 1983.
+Whiting & Davis’s metal mesh jewelry and clothing became highly popular in the 1970s and 1980s.
+The company continues manufacturing to this day.